 - Save time and money on your path to earning a graduate degree

 - Explore coursework in finance, leadership/consulting, supply chain management, management information systems, marketing or business analytics, or customize your curriculum through numerous elective offerings

 Are you an ISE major looking to dive into business analytics?
 A Systems Science student with an interest in Management Information Systems?
 Or simply looking to apply your technical skillset to the dynamic world of business?
 There are several benefits associated with applying your Watson education towards a career path in management.

-The Watson Fast-Track MBA option provides a complementary addition to any engineering degree.
+The program provides a complementary addition to any engineering degree.
 There is much more to software development than solely technical expertise.
 The program taught me the importance of forecasting trends, business impact and organizational behavior in the tech industry.
 As a program manager at Microsoft, I apply my interpersonal, business and technical skills simultaneously each and every day.

 Roseanne Levasseur '15, MBA '16

 Provided you meet MBA admission requirements, you are permitted to take three MBA classes during your junior and/or senior year: Accounting (MGMT 501), Managerial Economics (MGMT 502) and Finance (MGMT 505).
 These courses may count towards fulfilling your technical and/or free electives.
 At the end of your senior year you receive your undergraduate degree and proceed into your fifth year as an official graduate student.